1 person favorited this theater

 The Savoy Cinema opened on 4th May 1936 with Jack Benny in "Broadway Melody of 1936" and "Ice Flow".
 The cinema has a prominent town centre position on Abingdon Square.
-Seating in the auditorium was provided for 1,258 in the stalls and 696 in the circle.
+Seating in the auditorium was provided for 1,954. with 1,258-seats in the stalls and 696-seats in the circle.
 Lighting was all concealed in troughs, and the auditorium was decorated with rich plasterwork and grilles by the proscenium which held the pipes of the Compton 3Manual/7Ranks theatre organ which had a Melotone unit and an illuminated surround.
-It had been transfered here from the Princess Cinema, Dagenham, Essex and was opened by Wilfred Southworth.
+It had been transferred here from the Princess Cinema, Dagenham, Essex and was opened by Wilfred Southworth.
 The Savoy Cinema had a resident organist through to 1956, the last being Harold Nash.

 The Compton organ was removed from the building in 1960, as space was required to house the pop shows that were being staged in cinemas around the country.
 The organ chambers were converted into extra dressing rooms.
 It was re-named ABC in 1961.
 In December 1974 it was tripled with two screen seating 263 and 208 being created under the circle in the rear stalls.
 The main screen had 1,018 seats located in the former circle and the front stalls.